YosaiProject/yosai/doc/sessionmanagement.rst

 ------------------
 Session validation is the process of determining whether a Session has stopped or expired.
 When a session has stopped or expired, it is considered *invalid*.
+Sessions are only validated when they are accessed (i.e. subject.get_session()) because validation taxes performance.

 As discussed, there are two types of expiration:  idle and absolute-ttl.